Transforming fisheries towards a more sustainable future

-Our work in the Gulf of California
+Our work in Mexico

-- Fishing access rights: Promoting changes to the legal framework that will encourage sustainable fisheries management plans through the promotion of long-term permits (fishing permits and concessions).
+- Fishing rights: Promoting changes to the legal framework that will encourage sustainable fisheries management plans through the promotion of long-term permits (fishing permits and concessions).

 - Finding market solutions: Using market incentives to increase the value of fisheries, instead of taking a higher volume of fish out of the ocean.

-- Supporting science: Funding scientific research for each region, to get more and better information about fisheries in the Gulf of California.
+- Supporting science: Funding scientific research for each region to get more and better information about fisheries in the Gulf of California.